Session 1 - Module A: Advanced Agent Patterns¶

 Reflection Methods Implementation¶

-"""Generate initial response without reflection"""
+"""Generate initial data processing approach without reflection"""

 system_prompt = f"""